Fostering

 We also ask that any pets in the foster home are fully vaccinated and neutered.

 If mum hasn’t had her babies when you take her on then she will need a calm loving environment that offers her affection but also allows her space.
 When the babies do arrive then initially all that will be required of you is to make sure that mum has plenty of food and a clean litter tray as tiny kittens will be curled up with her and require little if any input from you.
 These kittens will grow and develop rapidly though so an important part of fostering is handling and socialising them so that they grow up confident and friendly with people.
-You will need to be able to spend at least a couple of hours a day playing with and giving attention to mum and her kittens – for most people this is the enjoyable part of fostering and is easily accomplished.
+You will need to be able to spend at least a couple of hours a day playing with and giving attention to mum and her kittens – for most people this is the most enjoyable part of fostering.

 EQUIPMENT REQUIRED: